JustinFay01/visnotes-api/README.md

 - [ ] Rework how we read docker secrets
 - [ ] Remove IFormFile from Service Layer
+- [ ] Add whether or not we are running docker to determine password for database

 ## DB Architecture